Central nervous system infections caused by viruses can cause meningitis and encephalitis.

 This later damage (postinfectious encephalomyelitis or acute disseminated encephalomyelitis) typically causes symptoms a few weeks after recovery from the acute illness.

 Children acquire infections of the central nervous system through various routes.
-Newborns can develop herpesvirus infections through contact with infected secretions in the birth canal.
+Newborns can develop herpesvirus infections through contact with infected secretions in the birth canal (see Herpes Simplex Virus (HSV) Infection in Newborns).
 Other viral infections are acquired by breathing air contaminated with virus-containing droplets exhaled by an infected person.
-Arbovirus infections are acquired from bites by infected insects (called epidemic encephalitis).
+Arbovirus infections are acquired from bites by infected insects.

-An infection with herpes simplex virus, which is often concentrated in only one part of the brain, may lead to seizures or weakness appearing in only one part of the body (see Table: Some Infections of Newborns).
+An infection with herpes simplex virus, which is often concentrated in only one part of the brain, may lead to seizures or weakness appearing in only one part of the body.
 An infant with herpes simplex virus encephalitis may also have a rash on the skin, in the eyes, or in the mouth.
-The rash consists of red spots with fluid-filled blisters that crust over or scab before healing.
+The rash consists of red spots with fluid-filled blisters that crust over or scab before healing (see Herpes Simplex Virus (HSV) Infection in Newborns).

 Prognosis varies greatly with the type of infection.
 Many types of viral meningitis and encephalitis are mild, and the child recovers quickly and completely.
 Other types are severe.